HOW TO Engage Remote & Hybrid Employees in Effective Communication

 Remote, Hybrid, or In-Person: What is the right mix and why does it seem like no one is getting what they want?
 How an effective communication strategy can combat employee disengagement.

 Employees in many cases are loving the new world of flexible scheduling, working from home, and more freedom.
 They are often in the driver’s seat with low unemployment and a shortage of qualified talent.
 An extensive new Korn Ferry report finds that by 2030, more than 85 million jobs could go unfilled because there aren’t enough skilled people to take them.
 Managers are finding themselves with a whole new set of issues and questions to address in trying to guide their teams in this new reality.
 There is a consistent and growing emphasis on keeping employees engaged and happy and decreasing turnover, but at what cost?
-Already, COVID-related project delays will continue, causing major effects on companies’ bottom lines.
+Post-COVID-related project delays will continue, causing major effects on companies’ bottom lines.

 Turns out, disengagement leads to turnover and it is very costly.
 Gallup’s State of the Global Workplace: 2021 Report identified a global employee engagement rate of 20%-34% in the U.S. and Canada.The lost productivity of not engaged and actively disengaged employees is equal to 18% of their annual salary.